 Another downfall with construction workers and substance abuse is that they become unreliable to their managers.
 That’s because addicted construction workers miss more work than their counterparts without the struggle of addiction.
 As time goes on, these downfalls gradually get worse.

 The good news for construction workers with addictions is that they’re not alone.
-A Better Today Recovery Services (ABT) can help.
+There are many treatment centers that can help.

 Addiction isn’t a death sentence, although it can feel that way.
 The truth is that treatment has been proven to help patients overcome addiction.
 Addiction is a mental health disease with physical, mental and emotional symptoms.
 While it isn’t curable, you can certainly manage it after treatment.